vavgustov/debug-extras/README.md

     white-space: pre-wrap !important;
 }
 ```
->Note: if #wp and #dump results look different compare to the screenshots above then default
+>Note: if #wp and #dump results looks different compare to the screenshots above then default
 styles were overridden by yours.

 ## License